QuantLet/EconCrix/econ_vola/README.md

 Published in : EconCrix

 Description : 'Produces volatility clustering plot of Crix return, ACF and PACF plots of squared residuals derived from ARIMA model.'

-Keywords : graphical representation, plot, time-series, data visualization, copula
+Keywords :
+- graphical representation
+- plot
+- time-series
+- data visualization
+- volatility

-See also : econ_arima, econ_crix, econ_garch, econ_arch
+See also : 'econ_arima, econ_crix, econ_garch, econ_arch'

 Author : Shi Chen

 Submitted : Thur, July 28 2016 by Shi Chen

-Datafile : crix.RData
+Datafile : 'crix.RData'

+Example :
+- The volatility clustering plot
-Example : 'The volatility clustering plot, The comparison of different Crix returns, The ACF and PACF of squared residuals.'
+- The comparison of different Crix returns
+- The ACF and PACF of squared residuals.

 ```